 For the last few days of our trip we travelled down to St. Remy.
 By that stage the weather had become even cooler during the day.
 But we still managed a trip to the beach for the least instagramy photo ever!
 Plastic bags of food and tupperware…food bloggers watch out 🙂

-We also visited the seaside town of Cassis on a rather stormy day.
+We also visited the seaside town of Cassis on a stormy day.
 I had planned on kayaking out to the Calanques but the weather prevented this.

 And that is all from Provence!
 Au Revoir!